RaphGL/Tuckr/README.md

 ├── Configs
 │   ├── Program1
 │   ├── Program2
-├── Encrypts
+├── Secrets
 └── Hooks
     ├── Program1
     └── Program2
 ```
-As long as the names align between Configs, Hooks and Encrypts, they will work together.
+As long as the names align between Configs, Hooks and Secrets, they will work together.

 ### Using Hooks
 Hooks are run before and after adding every program.
 Hooks that run before the program addition are prefixed with `pre`, scripts that run afterward are prefixed with `post`, as long as this is true you can name the file whatever you want.